frankschae/academic-kickstart/content/post/hybridDE/index.md

 loss(p_nn1)
 ```

 The recently implemented tools are deeply hidden within the [DiffEqSensitivity.jl](https://github.com/SciML/DiffEqSensitivity.jl) package.
-However, while the user could only choose discrete sensitivies such as `ReverseDiffAdjoint()` or  `ForwardDiffAdjoint()` that rely on direct differentiation through the solver operations to get accurate gradients, one can now also select continuous adjoint sensitivy methods such as `BacksolveAdjoint()`,  `InterpolatingAdjoint()`, and `QuadratureAdjoint()` as the `sensealg` for hybrid DEs.
-Each choice has its own characteristics in terms of stability, scaling with parameters, and memory consumption, see, e.g., [Chris' talk](https://www.youtube.com/watch?v=XRJ-rtP2fVE&list=PLP8iPy9hna6TxktMt-IzdU2vQpGp3bwDn&index=1) at the SciML symposiam at SIAM CSE.
+However, while the user could previously only choose discrete sensitivities such as `ReverseDiffAdjoint()` or  `ForwardDiffAdjoint()` that rely on direct differentiation through the solver operations to get accurate gradients, one can now also select continuous adjoint sensitivity methods such as `BacksolveAdjoint()`,  `InterpolatingAdjoint()`, and `QuadratureAdjoint()` as the `sensealg` for hybrid DEs.
+Each choice has its own characteristics in terms of stability, scaling with parameters, and memory consumption, see, e.g., [Chris' talk](https://www.youtube.com/watch?v=XRJ-rtP2fVE&list=PLP8iPy9hna6TxktMt-IzdU2vQpGp3bwDn&index=1) at the SciML symposium at SIAM CSE.

 ```julia
 ###################################